Apps That Can Notify Family About Your Heart Rate, Compared

 Whether you live alone and want your sister in the loop when your heart rate spikes, or you want a heads-up about a parent’s heart rate, the options in 2026 all make different trade-offs on speed, consent, delivery, and cost.
-This is an honest comparison, including where Beat Watcher fits today and what it is building next.
+This is an honest comparison, including Beat Watcher Alert Sharing as it works today.

 Options range from prompt SMS or push delivery down to background data syncing that can lag by hours.
 If the point is knowing something is happening now, delayed sharing will disappoint.